diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 of classes like LinkedBlockingQueue, CountDownLatch, Semaphore, and FutureTask when you can; if you can get away with it, it is a lot easier.)

 1. The Condition Predicate
 The key to using condition queues correctly is identifying the condition predicates that the object may wait for.
-It is the condition predicate that causes much of the confusion surrounding wait and notify, because it has no instantiation in the API and nothing in either the language specification or the JVM implementation ensures its correct use.
-In fact, it is not mentioned directly at all in the language specification or the Javadoc.
-But without it, condition waits would not work.
+It is the condition predicate that causes much of the confusion surrounding wait and notify, because `it has no instantiation in the API and nothing in either the language specification or the JVM implementation ensures its correct use`.
+In fact, it is not mentioned directly at all in the language specification or the Javadoc. `But without it, condition waits would not work`.
-Document the condition predicate(s) associated with a condition queue and the operations that wait on them.
+`Document the condition predicate(s) associated with a condition queue and the operations that wait on them`.
 `There is an important three-way relationship in a condition wait involving locking, the wait method, and a condition predicate.
 The condition predicate involves state variables, and the state variables are guarded by a lock, so before testing the condition predicate, we must hold that lock.
 The lock object and the condition queue object (the object on which wait and notify are invoked) must also be the same object.`
 Every call to wait is implicitly associated with a specific condition predicate.
 When calling wait regarding a particular condition predicate, the caller must already hold the lock associated with the condition queue, and that lock must also guard the state variables from which the condition predicate is composed.
 2. Waking Up Too Soon